milosz275/checkers-gui/README.md

 - dependencies/: Contains the SFML library used in the game.

 ## Building the Project
-To build the project, you can start it in Visual Studio or you can use the provided Makefile in the checkers-gui/ directory:
+To build the project, you can start it in Visual Studio by cloning the project and opening the .sln file, or you can use the provided Makefile in the checkers-gui/ directory:

 ```bash
 cd checkers-gui/